Kremlin calls accusations it killed Wagner boss Prigozhin an 'absolute lie' | Law-Order

 Kremlin calls accusations it killed Wagner boss Prigozhin an 'absolute lie'

-The Kremlin said on Friday that Western suggestions that Wagner mercenary boss Yevgeny Prigozhin had been killed on its orders were an "absolute lie" and declined to definitively confirm his death, citing the need to wait for test results.
-President Vladimir Putin on Thursday sent his condolences to Prigozhin's family, breaking his silence after the mercenary leader's plane crashed on Wednesday evening with no survivors two months after he led a mutiny against army chiefs.
+The Kremlin said that Western suggestions that Wagner mercenary boss Yevgeny Prigozhin had been killed on its orders in a plane crash were an "absolute lie" while declining to definitively confirm his death, citing the need to wait for test results.

 - Country: